 Cool Uncle: Subverted and averted.
 First, he's not the Minami sisters' real uncle, but their cousin.
 Second, they don't find him cool at all.
 Kana finds him annoying, Chiaki is indifferent to him, but she doesn't want him as a guardian.
 And Haruka is just Haruka.
 But if he brings sweets for them, it's a different story.

 Drives Like Crazy: During the first episode of season 2, while taking the girls and their friends out on a drive, Haruka apologizes for taking up his time.
 He says he doesn't mind it, until Kana mentions that he wouldn't have anything better to do anyway.
 He suddenly starts swerving on the road a lot, causing Kana to apologize for her earlier remark.

 Honorary Uncle: He's the Minami sisters' cousin, but he's like an uncle to them.
 However, only Haruka calls him "Uncle".
 The other sisters call him just Takeru.

 My Sister Is Off Limits: He seems not to be fond of his younger cousins might have "boyfriends" or something like that.

 No Sense of Direction: Whenever the girls needs him to drive them to a vacation place, they always need hours to arrive there.
 To his credit, he's sometimes not the only one who is fault for that.

 Psychic Power: Implied in the first episode of Okaeri.
-He uses a pen to help the sisters finding things they are looking for (Chiaki's "Fujioka", Haruka's popsicle, Kana's potential marriage candidate who turns out to be Fujioka); Takeru says there is no trick, but he's always right.
+He uses a pen to help the sisters finding things they are looking for (Chiaki's "Fujioka", Haruka's popsicle, Kana's potential marriage candidate who turns out to be Fujioka); Takeru says there is no trick behind it, but he's always right.